 Often, when educators learn about implicit bias, they are surprised to discover that they may unconsciously treat one group of students differently than another.
 The best way to tackle this problem is to address it head-on and teach educators ways to overcome it.
 Part of this involves giving educators opportunities to see when and how implicit bias occurs (i.e. through an analysis of their DESSA ratings) and using SEL and effective professional development to improve how they act toward certain groups of students.
 This can go a long way to improving educational equity.

 Ready to get started?
-Contact our SEL experts to learn more about the DESSA today.
+Contact our SEL experts through the form below to learn more about the Aperture Education and the DESSA today.